ZzzGPT: An Interactive GPT Approach to Enhance Sleep Quality: Introduction

-The intricate relationship between sleep and health attributes, such as mental health or physical activity, has garnered significant attention in scientific literature.
-These studies have delved into correlation analysis of such attributes and ushered in advanced medical research.
-Notably, they have provided insights into illness detection, ranging from depression and diabetes to Parkinson's disease.

-Another study \cite{chen2020estimating} incorporated data from smartphones, Fitbit devices, weather conditions, and personal calendars to predict sleep duration.
-In this context, smartphone data gives information on proximity to other phone users, screen time, communication history, and geo-location.
-Fitbit data provided metrics like heart rate, physical activity, and sleep status.
-By leveraging the General Linear Model (GLM) and the General Linear Mixed Model (GLMM), they fine-tuned their input factors by eliminating multicollinearity and considering feature importance.
-Their findings underscored the high correlation between most studied factors and sleep duration, reporting a correlation coefficient of 0.745 between actual and estimated sleep duration.
-Although their primary focus was correlational analysis, the parallels between their chosen input features and ours set the groundwork for our research.
+Sleep, an often underestimated factor, plays a pivotal role in this holistic understanding of health.
+Its quality has profound effects on mental sharpness, emotional balance, productivity, and overall life satisfaction.
+The advent of wearable sensor technologies has been transformative, offering real-time insights into the complex patterns of sleep and opening new avenues for health improvement.

-Building on the wearable devices narrative, \citet{attig2020abandonment} found that many individuals abandoned these gadgets due to unsatisfactory results.
-To better understand this phenomenon, we analyzed sleep-related questions on popular online platforms like Reddit \cite{redditqa} and Quora \cite{quora-question-pairs} (See Fig. \ref{fig:sleepword}).
-Common queries, such as "How do I fix/change/maintain a sleep pattern?" and "I need help to get me to sleep; I start University soon and can't maintain a steady sleep pattern!" revealed a challenge.
-Such abstract questions suggest that users might lack a clear understanding of sleep, making it challenging to seek precise solutions.
-This knowledge gap could demotivate users from using wearable devices for sleep tracking.
+Despite these advancements, wearable technologies face significant challenges.
+They provide a wealth of data yet often fall short in delivering actionable insights, which can lead to user disengagement and device abandonment \cite{attig2020abandonment}.
+From the user side, the common sleep-related queries on popular online platforms like Reddit \cite{redditqa} and Quora \cite{quora-question-pairs} are usually abstract (See Figure~\ref{fig:sleepword}), such as ``How do I fix/change/maintain a sleep pattern?" and ``I need help to get me to sleep; I start University soon and can't maintain a steady sleep pattern!".
+This type of question does not clearly describe users' intent or purpose, making it difficult to provide a specific and helpful response.
+On the other side, such abstract questions also imply users lacking related knowledge \cite{liu2015bed, liang2016qualitative, knowles2018uncertainty} to provide clarification questions \cite{goertzel2014artificial}.

-Drawing from these studies, an evident gap emerges.
-While the correlation and prediction of sleep patterns have been substantially explored, there is a pressing need for an integrated solution that not only predicts but also offers actionable insights.
-Enter Large Language Models (LLMs).
-The advent of LLMs, especially models like GPT-3, has reshaped the landscape of natural language processing.
-These models enable intelligent interactions between humans and technology, ushering in possibilities for improved user experience and potential behavioral modifications.
-By addressing the limitations of wearables with the capacity for personalized communication, LLMs have the potential to re-engage users.
-Our research seeks to harness the capabilities of LLMs, aiming to revolutionize sleep monitoring by combining accurate predictions with actionable behavioral improvements.